Riviera–El Paso, TX

 (915) 584-1542

 The Riviera web site says it is now a few generations since the Riviera began, but “our reputation for serving the finest in authentic Mexican cuisine still exists.”
 In describing the enchiladas it states that you can choose the Original Red, New Green (creamy), or Old Green (rajas de chile verde sautéed with onions and tomatoes).
-I am not sure if they are saying that the red enchiladas served now follow the original recipe, but if so I think the restaurant took a few turns along the way in order to get here.
-I very much like the red enchiladas that are now served, and the spice level is in line with many that are served in Las Cruces.
-I do not think the food at Riviera is as spicy as it was with the original owner, which was at the five-chile level.
-I now think the five-chile level is overkill, and the chile here is plenty spicy enough for most people (including me).
+The green enchiladas sound as if they are south of the border in their origin, while the New Green sounds like the restaurant’s own creation (and it is a recent addition to the menu).

 I always find Riviera to be cool and relaxing on the many days when it is very nice to get out of the hot weather.
 They even have several shaded parking spaces at the back of the building where the bar is located.
 The music is always good, or at least interesting–on a recent visit they were playing 1960’s and 70’s counter-culture rock music (perhaps as nostalgia for when the restaurant was only 20 years old).

 Since the Covid epidemic Riviera is not open as late as it used to be, but it is apparently still true that the bar stays open later than the restaurant.
-They no longer have lunch specials or Taco Tuesdays, but otherwise I think they are working hard to keep the original Riviera going.
-I am not sure how I would define the original Riviera, but I think I would say that it is different from most restaurants in El Paso, and has a New Mexico twist to the food.
+They no longer have lunch specials or Taco Tuesdays, but otherwise I think they are working hard to keep the original Riviera going (although with additional menu items that I think may be of more interest to newer customers than they are to old timers like myself).

 Riviera is open for breakfast every day and serves enchiladas montadas, chilaquiles, huevos rancheros, Mexican omelettes, etc. I have enjoyed the breakfasts, but I found many of the items to be expensive compared to other restaurants.